Peyton Manning had an answer for everyone. What’s new?

-But he earned a chance to improve on his already-sterling legacy, one that figures to include a fifth MVP award come Super Bowl week.
+But he earned a chance to improve on his already-sterling legacy, one that figures to leave him holding his fifth MVP trophy come Super Bowl week.

-A win at MetLife Stadium would put him in the same company as his brother, Eli, along with Elway, Roger Staubach and others as a two-time Super Bowl winner.
+A win at MetLife Stadium in two weeks would put him in the same company as his brother, Eli, along with Elway, Roger Staubach and others as a two-time Super Bowl winner.